slatedocs/slate/source/index.html.md

 **FULL DISCLAIMER**

 If you try to sabotage another team, you will be kicked out of the event.
 We understand that some of you want to test your hackerman skills, just don't -
-If you are cought trying to sabotage another team you will be automatically disqualified from the competition and any other event organized by PolyHx for the following year.
+If you are caught trying to sabotage another team you will be automatically disqualified from the competition and any other event organized by PolyHx for the following year.
 Let's have fun but not at the expense of others.

 <aside class="warning">